dilsson17/SOC-Home-Lab/2-Attack-Detections/T1547.001-Startup-Persistence/README.md

 Startup folder persistence (MITRE ATT&CK T1547.001)

 ## What Happened
-I simulated persistence in my lab by placing a file in the Startup folder so it could run automatically when the user logs in.
+I simulated persistence in my lab by copying a file into the Windows Startup folder so it could run automatically when the user logs in.

 ## Logs Observed
 - Sysmon Event ID 1